AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch migration/Migrate data between Alibaba Cloud Elasticsearch clusters/Use the CCR feature to migrate data.md

 This topic describes how to use the cross-cluster replication \(CCR\) feature to migrate data between a local Alibaba Cloud Elasticsearch cluster and a remote Alibaba Cloud Elasticsearch cluster.

 CCR is a [commercial feature](https://www.elastic.co/cn/subscriptions) released in open source Elasticsearch Platinum.
-After you [purchase an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Quick Start/Step 1: Create a cluster/Create an Elasticsearch cluster.md), you can use this feature free of charge based on a few simple configurations.
+After you [purchase an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Quick Start/Step 1: Create a cluster/Create an Alibaba Cloud Elasticsearch cluster.md), you can use this feature free of charge based on a few simple configurations.
 Only single-zone Elasticsearch clusters of V6.7.0 or later support this feature.
 CCR is used in the following scenarios:

 -   Disaster recovery and high availability

-    You can use CCR to back up data among Elasticsearch clusters deployed in different regions.
+    You can use CCR to back up data among Elasticsearch clusters that reside in different regions.
 If a cluster fails, you can retrieve its index data from other clusters.
 This prevents data loss.

 -   Data access from a nearby cluster